 Look Mock Analyze Template

-Look, Mock, Analyze is a tool that allows you to discover inspiration, mock up designs, and get feedback.
-When developing a new product or starting work on a new design, it is crucial for you to understand not only what customers want and to communicate your vision—it is equally important to learn what has been already done.
+Look, Mock, Analyze is a method that allows you to discover inspiration, create mockups, and analyze your designs.
+When developing a new product or starting work on a new design, it’s crucial for you to understand what customers want and to communicate your vision.
+But it’s equally important to learn what has already been done.
 This can help you find common patterns and gather additional inspiration.

 Create your own Look, Mock, Analyze analysis

 Miro’s simple whiteboard tool is the perfect canvas to help you create and share your mock analysis.
-Follow these 3 easy steps:
+Follow these simple steps:

 Step 2: Start with the “Look” section of your board.
 This is where you source reference materials and inspirational content.
 Add screenshots from the web using Chrome Extension or the Capture web page feature to collect your visual references.
 Your competitors and existing successful designs are a great place to start.